 Editor for Testcafe

-So In this complete testcafe tutorial will use visual code for all kinds of examples.
+So In this complete testcafe tutorial will use Visual Studio Code for all kinds of examples.

 How to install and set up a visual Code for Testcafe